Protein phosphorylation: Evolution

 Protein phosphorylation is common among all clades of life, including all animals, plants, fungi, bacteria, and archaea.
 The origins of protein phosphorylation mechanisms are ancestral and have diverged greatly between different species.
-In eukaryotes, it is estimated that between 30 - 65% of all proteins may be phosphorylated, with tens or even hundreds of thousands of distinct phosphorylation sites.
+In eukaryotes, it is estimated that between 30 – 65% of all proteins may be phosphorylated, with tens or even hundreds of thousands of distinct phosphorylation sites.
 Some phosphorylation sites appear to have evolved as conditional "off" switches, blocking the active site of an enzyme, such as in the prokaryotic metabolic enzyme isocitrate dehydrogenase.
 However, in the case of proteins that must be phosphorylated to be active, it is less clear how they could have emerged from non-phosphorylated ancestors.
 It has been shown that a subset of serine phosphosites are often replaced by acidic residues such as aspartate and glutamate between different species.
 These anionic residues can interact with cationic residues such as lysine and arginine to form salt bridges, stable non-covalent interactions that alter a protein's structure.
 These phosphosites often participate in salt bridges, suggesting that some phosphorylation sites evolved as conditional "on" switches for salt bridges, allowing these proteins to adopt an active conformation only in response to a specific signal.

-There are ~600 known eukaryotic protein kinases, making them one of the largest gene families.
+There are around 600 known eukaryotic protein kinases, making them one of the largest eukaryotic gene families.
 Most phosphorylation is carried out by a single superfamily of protein kinases that share a conserved kinase domain.
-Protein phosphorylation is highly conserved in pathways central to cell survival, such as cell cycle progression relying on Cyclin-dependent kinases (CDKs), but individual phosphorylation sites are often flexible.
+Protein phosphorylation is highly conserved in pathways central to cell survival, such as cell cycle progression relying on cyclin-dependent kinases (CDKs), but individual phosphorylation sites are often flexible.
 Targets of CDK phosphorylation often have phosphosites in disordered segments, which are found in non-identical locations even in close species.
 Conversely, targets of CDK phosphorylation in structurally defined regions are more highly conserved.
 While CDK activity is critical for cell growth and survival in all eukaryotes, only very few phosphosites show strong conservation of their precise positions.
 Positioning is likely to be highly important for phosphates that allosterically regulate protein structure, but much more flexible for phosphates that interact with phosphopeptide-binding domains to recruit regulatory proteins.